Administrative Guide 2026

 Arrival and Settling In

 Settle in for the long term.
-If you are returning from Malaysia without immediate employment, start collecting your proofs of residence (lease, bills).
-If you work from day one, your employer will initiate part of the process, but you will need to complete your personal file.
+If you are returning from Malaysia without immediate employment, start gathering your proof of residence (tenancy agreement, bills).
+If you start working from day one, your employer will begin part of the process, but you will still need to complete your personal file.

 02

-The document "Application for opening health insurance rights" is the pivot of your application.
-It allows you to apply for registration in the general social security scheme.
+The "Application to open health insurance rights" document is the cornerstone of your request.
+It allows you to apply for registration with the general social security scheme.

 03